Phillip-England/zeke/README.md

 ### Shared State

 #### Define a Shared Type
-Start by defining a type you intend to share between middleware, handlers, and outerware.
+Start by defining a type we intend to share between middleware, handlers, and outerware.
 Here, we define `HttpTrace` which will be used to log out request details after a request is processed.

-NOTE: Any type you intend to share must derive `Serialize` and `Deserialize` from [serde](https://docs.rs/serde/latest/serde/index.html).
+NOTE: Any type we intend to share must derive `Serialize` and `Deserialize` from [serde](https://docs.rs/serde/latest/serde/index.html).
 I am using `version serde = { version = "1.0.200", features = ["derive"] }` in my `cargo.toml`.

 ```rs
 use serde::{Deserialize, Serialize};